Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

-“For the glory of God, Grace Presbyterian Church of NZ engages in geographically strategic mission in order to bring the gospel to the whole nation.”
+“For the glory of God, we are committed to geographically strategic mission in order to bring the Gospel to the whole nation.”

-1. What is unique about GPCNZ?
+1. What is unique about Grace Presbyterian Church of New Zealand (GPCNZ)?

 2. How does GPCNZ view the Bible?